BhavKush/MultiRoom-Chatting-Application/README.md

 * express js

 -> Database
-* mongodb
+* MongoDB

 # Features
-* First user can signUp
+* First user can signup
-* Then user can login with it email and password
+* Then a user can log in with their email and password
-* Then user can scroll the upcoming event for games and movies
+* Then user can scroll the upcoming events for games and movies
-* Then user can create or join the room with link
+* Then a user can create or join the room with a link
-* Then user can chat with its friends
+* Then user can chat with their friends
-* Play music send photos and files
+* Play music and send photos and files

-#commands
+#Commands

 -> npm install